skulltech/sumit-ghosh.com/_posts/2016-12-31-email-structure-and-how-to-trace-it.md

 Where ‘Delivered-To’ is the field name and ‘john.doe@gmail.com’ is the field value.
 Just to be clear, I replaced my original email ID with ‘john.doe@gmail.com’ here.

 The header section can contain any number of information in this format, there is no restriction.
 So there can be different header fields in various emails.
 But there are certain fields that are mandatory, and those contain the information we need to trace the mail.
-You can read about various email header fields [here on Wikipedia](https://en.wikipedia.org/wiki/Email#Header_fields).
+You can read about various email header fields [here](https://en.wikipedia.org/wiki/Email#Header_fields) on Wikipedia.

 ## Tracing an Email

 Now that we know the basics of the _[Internet Message Format](https://tools.ietf.org/html/rfc5322)_, it’s time we dive into the fun stuff, tracing the email.
 For that, we need to concentrate on the _Trace fields_, so to speak.
 They contain the information needed to trace it, obviously.
-The trace fields are:
+The trace fields are —

 - _Received_
 - _Return-Path_